 Recreational: For those students who participate in dance class and/or extra rehearsals up to 3 hours per week.
 This provides a less intimidating approach to the competitive experience for those dancers new to competitions or who have less experience.
 Recreational Overall winners are eligible for Gift Certificates, but ineligible for cash awards.
 Students in more than 5 duet/trio or group routines cannot enter a Recreational Solo and must move to competitive for a solo.
 Recreational duet/trio and group routines cannot contain Elite dancers.
 (This rule does not apply to productions.)
 Dancers that compete more than one solo must compete in the Competitive or Elite Division.

 Competitive: For students that participate in class and/or extra rehearsals for 3-6 hours per week.
 Dancers that compete more than one solo should be entered in the competitive or elite division.
 Competitive Overall winners are eligible for Gift Certificates, but ineligible for Cash Awards.
 The highest adjudication a competitive routine can receive is a Diamond.
 Students striving to achieve a Mic Drop should enter the Elite division.

 Elite: Our Elite division is for Junior, Teen and Senior students who participate in class and extra rehearsals for more than 6 hours a week.
 Elite dancers are the only dancers eligible to receive our Prestigious “Mic Drop” Award.
 Elite Overall winners are eligible for Gift Certificates and/or Cash Awards.
 Elite dancers cannot compete in recreational duet/trios or groups (other than productions.)
 Only Elite overall winners and members of the Dream Team (selected at Encore Extreme in the fall) will be invited to perform in the Grand Finals Gala Opening Number.
-The following dancers are invited to participate in this advanced number:
+The following dancers from the current year are invited to participate in this advanced number: